ON THIS PAGE:

 Why

-Proteinuria is important because it may make the CKD progress faster.
+Proteinuria is a concern because it may make the CKD progress faster.

 Chronic kidney disease (CKD) in dogs and cats — staging and management